teydrin/Yapi-linguistics/Min Chinese/README.md

 result to such a similarity,as we see below:

-the syntax that hokkien and hakka both share but old chinese doesn't have:
+the syntax that hokkien and hakka both share but old chinese and Lhasa tibetan doesn't have:

-1.SVO word order (flexible in old chinese)

-2.Sentence/Final praticles (none in old chinese)

-3."的" procession marker (nonexistant in old chinese)

-4.Resultative verb compounds (not much yet in old chinese)

-One may still argue that the Min languages evolved those features that fit other sinitic languages in coincidence, but let's examine lhasa tibetan instead

-Lhasa tibetan has SOV word order

-Lhasa tibetan has no sentence/Final praticles

-Lhasa tibetan has  no "的" marker

-Lhasa tibetan's verb compounds are not as prelavant as modern chinese languages

 | Feature                         | Old Chinese                      | Hokkien and Hakka                  | Lhasa Tibetan |
 | ------------------------------- | -------------------------------- | --------------------------------------- | -------- |